 4. Treat a hangover

-Have you a had wild night on the town with friends?
+Have you had a wild night on the town with friends?
 Or maybe a birthday that was a bit too much fun?
 Then pickle juice is there for you.

 When you are hungover, your body is reacting to dehydration, low blood sugar, and the loss of electrolytes.
 Pickle juice has salt, sugar, and electrolytes, all the things you need when you have had one too many!
 Try it and watch your headache disappear.